Railroads and Mining in Utah's Bingham Canyon, Early Copper Era 1900-1914

 April 1906

 To observe successful use of open-cut mining methods, in April 1906 Utah Copper's Jackling and Gemmell traveled to iron mines in Minnesota.
 Their September 1899 report showed that open-cut methods were intended from the start, but the purchase of the shovels was delayed due to costs of construction of the experimental Copperton mill.
-(Rickard, p.
-47; Arrington: Richest Hole, pp. 40, 52)
+(Rickard, T. A. "The Utah Copper Enterprise," 1919, p.
+47; Arrington and Hansen.
+The Richest Hole, 1963, pp. 40, 52)

 April 1906